-It is the coldness of death—not death itself—that breaks the heart.
-This is the confession of the contributors to Wreaths for a Wayfarer, an anthology of over one hundred and sixty poems that celebrates the life and mourns the death of a Nigerian writer and scholar, Pius Adesanmi, who died on March 10, 2019, in the Ethiopian Airline Flight 302 crash.
-By honouring Adesanmi, the editors Nduka Otiono and Uchechukwu Umezurike help to preserve his memory and consolidate his legacy, while also initiating conversations that confront the system which enabled his death.
-Divided into four parts, namely “Wayfarer,” “Requiems,” “Homecoming,” and “A Selection from Pius Adesanmi’s The Wayfarer and Other Poems,” the anthology, published in 2020 by Narrative Landscape Press, congregates some of the finest established and emerging poets from Africa and beyond, who through their own grief console all those affected by Adesanmi’s passing.
+The coldness of death, not death itself, breaks the heart.
+This is the confession of the contributors to Wreaths for a Wayfarer, an anthology of over one hundred and sixty poems that both celebrates the life and mourns the death of Nigerian writer and scholar Pius Adesanmi.
+Adesanmi tragically passed away on March 10, 2019, in the Ethiopian Airline Flight 302 crash.
+By honoring Adesanmi, the editors Nduka Otiono and Uchechukwu Umezruike help preserve his memory and consolidate his legacy, while also initiating conversations that confront the system which enabled his death.
+Divided into four parts, namely “Wayfarer,” “Requiems,” “Homecoming,” and “A Selection from Pius Adesanmi’s The Wayfarer and Other Poems,” the anthology, published in 2020 by Narrative Landscape Press, Lagos, congregates some of the finest established and emerging poets from Africa and beyond.
+By navigating their own grief, the poets collectively console all those affected by Adesanmi’s passing.

-The poet Odia Ofeimun, Adesanmi’s “personal friend,” articulates the significance of the subject’s life and the splendour of Wreaths for a Wayfarer in his eloquent “Foreword.”
-Noting that Adesanmi’s “life and death touched fellow human beings across nations and continents,” he concludes that the anthology is “a rite of poetic affirmation.”
-Ofeimun’s views are validated by the commentaries of such eminent writers and scholars like Harry Garuba, Obioma Nnaemeka, Olu Obafemi and Toyin Falola, who extol the excellence of Adesanmi’s life and the literary merit of the anthology.
+Odia Ofeimum, poet and “personal friend” of Adesanmi, articulates the significance of the subject’s life and the brilliance of Wreaths in the “Foreword.”
+Testifying that Adesanmi’s “life and death touched fellow human beings across nations and continents,” Ofeimun reads the anthology as “a rite of poetic affirmation.”
+Ofeimun’s views are validated by commentaries offered by eminent writers and scholars including Harry Garuba, Obioma Nnaemeka, Olu Obafemi, and Toyin Falola, who extol the excellence of Adesanmi’s life and the literary merit of the anthology.

-The writer, translator and academic, Justus K.S.
-Makokha, illustrates the compulsion of death in “Muse of Homecoming.”
+Kenyan writer, translator and academic Justus K.S.
+Makokha illustrates the compulsion of death in “Muse of Homecoming.”
 For Makokha, the “heart often wants to flee home/in search of that beyond the horizons.”
 By insisting that Adesanmi “[refused] to die with plastic litter of Ethiopia,” Makokha considers Adesanmi’s death a rite of passage.
-In “For the Wayfarer,” a Zambian poet, Chifwanti Zulu, writes: “Those who know Payo would bear witness/That there was not a life more fabled than his.”
-The fabled life, in Zulu’s opinion, is one that embodies the secular and the spiritual heritages of the traditional African philosophy.
-Adesanmi leaves behind him an illustrious legacy, and it is this that consoles Zulu, who proceeds to invite the reader to participate in the inevitable ritual of parting: “Now let us lay the wreaths and tell the wayfarer’s tale.”
-The originality of Zulu’s poem lies in its performative character.
-In essence, he transcends the limits of the text and creates a possibility for audience participation by situating the oral tradition firmly in written poetry, enabling the ascendancy of such literary syncretism at the core of modern African poetry.
+In “For the Wayfarer,” Zambian poet Chifwanti Zulu confesses that “Those who know Payo would bear witness/That there was not a life more fabled than his.”
+The fabled life is one that embodies both the secular and spiritual heritages of traditional African philosophies.
+Adesanmi’s illustrious legacy consoles Zulu, who proceeds to invite the reader to participate in the inevitable ritual of parting: “Now let us lay the wreaths and tell the wayfarer’s tale.”
+The originality of Zulu’s poem lies in its performative quality.
+The poem transcends the limits of the text and creates a possibility for audience participation by situating the oral tradition firmly in written poetry.

-In “Coffins in the Sky,” Niyi Osundare addresses the complicated legacy of technology on a continent like Africa unprepared for responsible and visionary leadership and yet unwilling to be held accountable for its failures.
+In “Coffins in the Sky,” Niyi Osundare addresses the complicated legacy of technology in Africa.
 The poem depicts the confusion caused by the plane crash: “Whose hasty Science launched this coffin/In the sky of our joy” as well as its damage: “To whose capital advantage do we owe/This saga of endless anguish.”
-The image of the plane as a flying coffin is sad and shocking.
-The reader may wonder how many coffins are still in the sky now.
-As Osundare mourns Adesanmi, his voice becomes an unrestrained gong announcing the enormity of the communal loss engendered by Adesanmi’s death: “Another star in our lifedance/Done, mid-step to a startled earth.”
+The image of the plane as a coffin flying across the sky is sad and shocking.
+The reader may wonder how many more coffins are still in the sky now.
+As Osundare mourns Adesanmi, his voice becomes unrestrained, announcing of the enormity of the communal loss engendered by Adesanmi’s death: “Another star in our lifedance/Done, mid-step to a startled earth.”
 And from the recess of his grief, which also carries the sorrow of his community, the poet laments: “We are too tired/Of burying our best.”

-A Kenyan writer, Margaret Warimu Waweru, remembers her own father who, like Adesanmi to the other contributors, was an important figure in her life, in “Letter to Dad.”
-The poet uses the epistolary technique to express her belief that the dead still relate with the living.
-Waweru imagines that her father will receive and read her letter.
-This imagination, this hope, is her way of coping with the trauma of loss.
+Kenyan writer Margaret Warimu Waweru remembers her father who, like Adesanmi to the other contributors, was an important figure in her life, in “Letter to Dad.”
+The poet uses the epistolary form to express her belief that the dead interact with the living, so she imagines her father receiving and indeed reading the letter.
+This is how she copes with the trauma occasioned by her loss:

-Wreaths for a Wayfarer takes readers through a journey of loss, grief and hope.
-Its most sterling quality is that the contributing poets deny death victory over Adesanmi’s life by accepting his departure with the surprising equanimity that comes from their assurance that he will reincarnate.
+Wreaths for a Wayfarer takes the reader through a journey of loss, grief and hope.
+The contributing poets deny death victory over life by invoking their belief in reincarnation.
 Ultimately, the anthology demonstrates just how readily and unreservedly poetry lends itself to the grieving artist speaking from a place of private pain about a transnational tragedy.